 MS: It occurs to me that one of the threads through which you have pursued this metamorphic ability of concepts relates to the particular way in which you address the question of truth.
-For instance, you wrote recently that to cultivate a ‘humour of truth’ is to come to terms with the sense that ‘if it is not in our power to access the truth of our reasons, it is also not in our power to condemn as a mere artifice the efficacy that supposes and simultaneously intensifies the capacity that, for Leibniz, makes us into rational souls– the capacity to expose our reasons, to put them to the test of that from which they have been abstracted’ (Stengers, 2015: 10).
-Would you say that it is perhaps here, with this humour of truth, that the question “What is philosophy?” might connect with the pragmatic question of effects, a kind of cat-cradling with consequences?
+For instance, you wrote recently that to cultivate a “humor of truth” is to come to terms with the sense that “if it is not in our power to access the truth of our reasons, it is also not in our power to condemn as a mere artifice the efficacy that supposes and simultaneously intensifies the capacity that, for Leibniz, makes us into rational souls– the capacity to expose our reasons, to put them to the test of that from which they have been abstracted.”
+(Stengers, “L’insistance” 10) Would you say that it is perhaps here, with this humour of truth, that the question “What is philosophy?” might connect with the pragmatic question of effects, a kind of cat-cradling with consequences?

 IS: In one way or another, philosophy is embarked with the question of truth.
 Or more precisely, it has to respond for unleashing this question, a question I do not think we can put back into the bottle, but only try to civilize.
-Post-modernism and post-humanism are not the ways to do it, nor is any other “post”, again and again bringing with it a very classical ‘we now know better, and too bad for the naïve, backward people who still “believe” in…’.
-This is the consequence of most academic “turns”, the cheapest kind of truth, just good for the academic market.
-The humour of truth is not cheap because it means caring not to add to the devastation that comes with the idea of an equivalence between truth and the defeat of illusion.
+Post-modernism and post-humanism are not the ways to do it, nor is any other “post,” again and again bringing with it a very classical “we now know better, and too bad for the naïve, backward people who still ‘believe’ in….”
+This is the consequence of most academic “turns,” the cheapest kind of truth, just good for the academic market.
+The humor of truth is not cheap because it means caring not to add to the devastation that comes with the idea of an equivalence between truth and the defeat of illusion.
 It is the lesson I learned on the occasion of the so-called science wars, and the devastating avalanche of aggressive stupidities it triggered.
 The humour of truth is a situated art, an art of the artifice, which cannot but frustrate truth-warriors.
 Its ancestor is indeed Leibniz, who was accused by his countrymen of not really believing in anything (“Herr Leibniz glaubt nichts”).
 The compass of Leibniz, which is also James’ and Whitehead’s compass, is the trust that wars mobilizing in the name of truth demand the kind of simplifications which arm contradictions.
 Demobilizing truth has nothing “post” about it.
 It rather calls for adding to the issue a dimension which will not bring peace but will disentangle a conflict from its relation with truth-claims.
 As Haraway would say, we have to side with some ways of living and dying and not others.
 This may well be the case today more than ever. , But we do not need to turn this engagement into a crusade, thereby keeping the issue simplified, which means also to prosecute as traitors those who would complicate it.
 So, indeed, what I resist is those sad generalities where you are always right, and each time you’re right, the world is poorer.
-In this sense, it is a pragmatic, and it is a pragmatic of what we demand from what we call ‘truth’.
+In this sense, it is a pragmatic, and it is a pragmatic of what we demand from what we call “truth.”

 MS: Yes, a pragmatic of truth, and perhaps also an intervention in the cat-cradling that truths themselves weave together with the present.
-This is also at the core of what you understand by ‘speculation’, is it not?
+This is also at the core of what you understand by “speculation,” is it not?